mayer79/foodDetector/README.md

 ![ScreenShot](https://raw.github.com/mayer79/foodDetector/master/epfs_screenshot.PNG)

 ### Step 5: The pretrained net
 In total 5000 pics are probably not enough to calculate a full fledged neural net from scratch.
-A smart alternative is to load a pretrained deep CNN that has been trained on the huge 2012 ImageNet data set discriminating 1000 different objects.
+A smart alternative is to load a pretrained deep CNN that has been trained on the huge 2012 ImageNet data set (1.2 Mio distinct images) discriminating 1000 different objects.

-One of the strong ImageNet CNNs is the Inception (V3) net or "GoogLeNet" that has nine inception modules - parallel convolutional elements containing differently sized filters.
-A pretrained version of this architecture is hosted on http://data.mxnet.io/mxnet/data/Inception.zip.
+One of the strong ImageNet CNNs is the Inception (V3) net or "GoogLeNet" that has nine inception modules.
+These are parallel convolutional elements containing differently sized filters.
+By this construction, a top 5 accuracy of about 3.5% is reached on the ImageNet validation set.
+A pretrained mxnet version of this architecture is hosted on http://data.mxnet.io/mxnet/data/Inception.zip.
 Get this file and extract it, so that subfolder "inception" now contains at least the following files:

 1. "Inception_BN-0039.params": 40 MB of network weights...